nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

 <br/>

 For you and your team to access Prometheus and Grafana from outside the cluster, you will add these apps to your existing NGINX Ingress Controller.
-In your lab environment, you will use VirtualServer and VirtualServerRoute manifests, to take advantage of NGINX's ability to do cross-namespace routing.
+In your Rancher environment, you will use VirtualServer and VirtualServerRoute manifests, to take advantage of NGINX's ability to do cross-namespace routing.
 (Prometheus and Grafana are running in the "monitoring" namespace, remember?).

 1. Inspect the `prometheus-vs.yaml`, `grafana-vs.yaml` and `grafana-vsr.yaml` files in the lab8 folder.